Welding-alloy-steel

 What are the dangers?

-The strength, hardness and ductility that can be developed are provided by hardening and tempering these steels to obtain the sought for martensitic structure.
-However whenever martensite deriving from Welding-alloy-steel heat cycles is still untempered, it is hard and brittle and prone to cold cracking under the effect of internal stresses.
+In the process martensite is formed, which is still untempered, (in the "as welded" condition): thus it is hard and brittle and prone to cold cracking under the effect of internal stresses.

-The most important parameters, heat input and cooling rate, affecting Welding-alloy-steel should be addressed whenever the carbon present and the "alloy content" (meaning by that the sum of the percentages of all alloying elements) have a major influence upon the behavior of the material under the thermal cycles associated with welding.
+The most important parameters, heat input and cooling rate, affecting Welding-alloy-steel should be addressed whenever the carbon present and the "alloy content" (meaning as explained the sum of the percentages of the most important alloying elements) have a major influence upon the behavior of the material under the thermal cycles associated with welding.

-Annealed or overtempered conditions are preferred for easier Welding-alloy-steel while full deployment of properties is obtained by performing heat treatment once all welding operations have been completed.
+Annealed or overtempered conditions are preferred for easier Welding-alloy-steel while full deployment of properties is obtained by performing heat treatment as a separate process once all welding operations have been completed.

 How can you solve